Start your family tree

 A map of Dublin in 1714.

-They were often subject to discrimination in land ownership and occupations and were precluded from public office and the right to vote.
-This prompted many to leave for the less restrictive environment of North America, where they are generally remembered as the Scots Irish.
+This treatment prompted many to leave for the less restrictive environment of North America, where they are generally remembered as the Scots Irish.

 More Irish emigrants came to America from the south and east of the country than Ulster at this time.
 They tended to be English speakers and had conformed to the state religion, but they were of mixed backgrounds.